Saud al-Qahtani

 He reportedly oversaw the killing of Jamal Khashoggi, among other interrogations and torture.
-It was after this event that he was dismissed.
-In December, Turkish officials issued a warrant for his arrest for the murder of Khashoggi. he is reportedly under house arrest.
-In April 2019, as a response to Khashoggi's murder, the United States Government banned al-Qahtani and 15 others from entering the United States.
+It was after Khashoggi's assassination that he was dismissed.
+In December, Turkish officials issued a warrant for his arrest for the murder of Khashoggi.
+On November 15, 2018, he was sanctioned as a Specially Designated National under GLOMAG by the US Treasury's Office of Foreign Assets Control.
+As of March 2019 he is reportedly under house arrest.
+In April 2019, as a response to Khashoggi's murder, the United States Department of State sanctioned al-Qahtani and 15 others, banning them from entering the United States.

 Described as a "nationalist ideologue", al-Qahtani served as a major influence over Mohammed bin Salman's foreign and domestic policies.
 Prior to his dismissal, his official post was General Supervisor of the Center for Studies and Media Affairs.

-Early life
+Early life and education

-Al-Qahtani was born in Riyadh, Saudi Arabia on July 7, 1978.
+Al-Qahtani was born in Riyadh, Saudi Arabia, on July 7, 1978.
 He received a bachelor's degree in law from King Saud University, and graduated with the rank of sergeant from the Royal Saudi Air Force.
 Al-Qahtani subsequently obtained a master's degree in criminal justice from the Naif Arab University for Security Sciences (NAUSS).

 Career

-Al-Qahtani previously worked as a journalist for Elaph and as a contributor for Al Riyadh.

-After obtaining a law degree, al-Qahtani worked as an adviser to the deputy chief of the royal court.
+After obtaining a law degree, al-Qahtani taught law-related courses at the security colleges in Saudi Arabia.
+Later he worked as an adviser to the deputy chief of the royal court.
+He had previously worked as a journalist for Elaph and as a contributor for Al Riyadh.
 In 2003, he served as a legal advisor to the secretariat to then crown prince Abdullah bin Abdul Aziz.
 In the early 2000s he was hired by Khaled al-Tuwaijri to protect Saudi Arabia's reputation via an "electronic army".
 In 2008, he became responsible for media monitoring for the royal court.
 Al-Qahtani worked extensively with Hacking Team for espionage purposes.
 He was also reportedly active on the Hack Forums, using the username Nokia2mon2.

-He was officially appointed an advisor to the royal court in 2012 and was given the rank of minister in 2015.
+He was officially appointed an advisor to the royal court in 2012 and given the rank of minister in 2015.

 He was also President and Chairman of the Saudi Federation of Cyber Security, Programming, and Drones (SAFCSP).
 Al-Qahtani also served on the board of directors of King Abdul Aziz University, the MiSK Foundation, the Royal Commission for Al-Ula, and the Saudi Union for Cyber Security and Programming.